Customize Pages with CSS and JavaScript

-The main customisation that can be done with the Tyk Dashboard is via the CSS Editor.
+The main customization that can be done with the Tyk Dashboard is via the CSS Editor.

 JS customization is also available in a programmatic way.